aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/find-field-properties/_index.md

 ---
-title: XXX
+title: How to Find Field Properties
-second_title: XXX
+second_title: Aspose.Words for Java
-articleTitle: XXX
+articleTitle: Find Field Properties
-linktitle: XXX
+linktitle: Find Field Properties
-description: "XXX"
+description: "How to find some field properties like field code and field result in Java"
 type: docs
-weight: 130
+weight: 25
-url: /java/working-with-fields/
+url: /java/find-field-properties/
 ---

-## Finding the Field Code and Field Result

-A field which is inserted using DocumentBuilder.insertField returns a Field object.
-This is a façade class which provides useful methods to quickly find such properties of a field.
-Note if you are only looking for the names of merge fields in the document then you can instead use the built-in method [MailMerge.getFieldNames](https://reference.aspose.com/words/java/com.aspose.words/mailmerge#getFieldNames()).
-Below example shows how to get names of all merge fields in a document.
+A field which is inserted using [DocumentBuilder](https://reference.aspose.com/words/java/com.aspose.words/DocumentBuilder).[InsertField](https://reference.aspose.com/words/java/com.aspose.words/documentbuilder#insertField(int,boolean)) returns a [Field](https://reference.aspose.com/words/java/com.aspose.words/Field) object.
+This is a facade class which provides useful methods to quickly find such properties of a field.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-InsertNestedFields-InsertNestedFields.java" >}}

-## Update Fields having Dirty Attribute

-The w:dirty is a field-level attribute that will refresh only the field you specify when the document is opened.
-It tells MS Word to only refresh this field the next time the document is opened.
-You can use LoadOptions.setUpdateDirtyFields() property to specify whether to update the fields with the dirty attribute.
-When the value of LoadOptions.setUpdateDirtyFields() is set to *true*, all fields having *true* value for Field.IsDirty or FieldChar.IsDirty property are updated on document load.
+The following code example shows how to find the field code and field result:

+EXAMPLE

+Note if you are only looking for the names of merge fields in the document then you can instead use the built-in method [GetFieldNames](https://reference.aspose.com/words/java/com.aspose.words/mailmerge#getFieldNames()).

-The following example shows how to update fields having the dirty attribute.
+The following code example shows how to get names of all merge fields in a document.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-LoadOptionsUpdateDirtyFields-LoadOptionsUpdateDirtyFields.java" >}}
+EXAMPLE